CoolDadTx/kraken/docs/relnotes/v6.0/kraken-core.md

 #### RandomExtensions Class

 Added new class to provide extension methods for working with random values.
+[Details](https://github.com/CoolDadTx/kraken/issues/3)

 - [New] `NextDate` method returns a random date, optionally limited to a range of dates.

 #### StringExtensions Class

+- [New] `Coalesce` method added to find the first non-null string.
+[Details](https://github.com/CoolDadTx/kraken/issues/11)
+- [New] `EnsureSurroundedWith` method added to combine `EnsureStartsWith` and `EnsureEndsWith`.
+[Details](https://github.com/CoolDadTx/kraken/issues/11)
 - [New] `IndexOfAll` method added to find all occurrences of a set of characters in a string.
+- [New] `Truncate` method added to truncate a string to a specific length.
+[Details](https://github.com/CoolDadTx/kraken/issues/11)

 #### TypeConversion Class